Subscribe to updates

 Select Committee Work Programme

-The committee discussed and agreed on suggestions for the incoming committee's work programme.
-Key suggestions included:
+The committee discussed potential topics for the incoming committee's work programme.
+Suggestions included:

 Attendees